talktogproject/ethicsteacher/integrity-misconduct.md

 * **Confidentiality breaches, lack of consent, and personal data misuse**

-[insert description here].
-We will return to these in Section 2.
+We will go into more detail in Section 2.

 * **Improper dealing with misconduct allegations**